davidbalbert/eventless/README.md

 ##Status

-There is currently no way to guarantee all the fibers will finish executing.
-The next step is to add a `join` type function to insure that they all finish.
+The event loop seems to be working.
+Fibers do not yet deal with exceptions.
+This will have to be added.
+I'm also not very happy with how the event loop internal api is turning out.
+Will refactor soon.

-I'm pretty sure the socket code in there doesn't work yet either.
+I'm pretty sure the socket code in there doesn't work yet.
 It doesn't seem to run concurrently yet, and I have to figure out why.
+This might be due to bugs in the event loop that I may have fixed.

 On the bright side, `Kernel#sleep` successfully transfers control to the event loop rather than blocking.
-You do need to trigger the event loop manually for each fiber (example currently in the code).

 ##Contributing